Mustafa-RS/VSD_FPGA_Workshop/README.md

 - reset to Pin R2 (switch)
 - We don't define outputs, instead we go to verilog file & remove the output from the module (line 194).
 We keep it as a reg on line 197 though.

-After reloading elaboration, we don't run another simulation. it will cause an error because outputs dont match on the test.v file.
+After reloading elaboration, we don't run another simulation. it will cause an error because the outputs have been removed, but they are still on the test.v file.

 Now on elaboration we dont see output! let's run synthesis.

+#### ILA - Integrated Logic Analyzer
-IP catalogue -> ILA then copy paste the instantiation.
+IP catalogue -> ILA, we now have an instantiation of an ILA template, we must then copy paste the instantiation onto our verilog code.

 After that we add ILA to verilog code on Lines 205 to 211.
 It will probe the output signals, even though they arent defined now on the file.
 MAP the outputs & clock to clk in the template.

 RE-Run Synthesis

 Now we need to go to constraints wizard to add a clk with 100Hz, 10 Ns period.

-Re-run sythesis.
+Re-run Synthesis and now we have accurate timing reports.

 Run implementation after checking out the synthesis info, like timing summary & schematic of the core.

 Once implementation is done, we open the implementation window where it shows the floor plans.

 We can then look at Time Summary Report which shows even in worst case the constraints are being met.

 Lastly we can click generate bitstream